 Data Integrity FDA Requirements: Complete Guide to ALCOA+ Principles and GxP Compliance

-Data integrity FDA refers to the completeness, consistency, and accuracy of data throughout its lifecycle, as required by the U.S. Food and Drug Administration for all regulated pharmaceutical, biotechnology, and medical device operations.
-FDA's data integrity requirements ensure that records supporting product quality, safety, and efficacy decisions are attributable, legible, contemporaneous, original, and accurate - the foundational ALCOA principles.
+- Data integrity FDA refers to the completeness, consistency, and accuracy of data throughout its lifecycle, as required by the U.S. Food and Drug Administration for regulated operations.
+FDA's data integrity requirements are aimed at ensuring that records supporting product quality, safety, and efficacy decisions are trustworthy, attributable, and appropriately controlled.
+For more detail on inspection readiness, see our data integrity audits guide.

 What Is Data Integrity According to FDA?